David5p/play_tennis/README.md

 ## Bugs

-Bbugs discovered have been resolved.
-However. there could ramain unknown bugs, which were not found during the testing process.
+Bugs discovered have been resolved.
+However. there could remain unknown bugs, which were not found during the testing process.

 <details>
 <summary>Early Deployment Bug</summary>